 - Difficulty: Moderate to Challenging

-You will start exploring the citadel and visiting the most important places, palaces, and temples.
+You will explore the citadel and visit the most important places, palaces, and temples.
 Next, you will have free time to discover by yourself or climb either Huayna Picchu or Machu Picchu Mountain (Different and not Included in the Machu Picchu citadel ticket).
-Once you finish Machu Picchu, you must take the bus down to AC, have lunch (not included), and take the Vistadome train back to Ollantaytambo; from Ollantaytambo, our private transportation back to Cusco.
+Once you finish Machu Picchu, you must take the bus down to Aguas Calientes, have lunch (not included), and take the Vistadome train back to Ollantaytambo and a private transportation back to Cusco.
 Drop off at the door of your hotel around 7:30 pm.

 - Duration of the Tour: 3 hours